Resources

 Types of Viral Fever

-There are five types of Viral Fever, which are as follows.
+There are five types of viral fever:

 1. Respiratory Viral Fever